 Tom Corbeil could not be better as Lurch, particularly in the last scene, offering his gorgeous basso to ring “Move Toward the Darkness” to the rafters. -Houston Chronicle (Addams family tour)

 Bass-baritone Tom Corbeil garners attention regularly across North America for his vocal presence and stagecraft.
 The 2012-2013 season brought his Michigan Opera Theater debut as Basilio in Il barbiere di Siviglia and his return to Florida Grand Opera for Rodolfo in La sonnambula.
 In the summer of 2013 he sang Leporello in Don Giovanni with the Green Mountain Opera Festival.
-Engagements for the 2013-2014 include his return to the Canadian Opera Company for Colline in La bohème and Swallow in Peter Grimes, and his Nashville Opera debut as Basilio in Il barbiere di Siviglia.
+Engagements for the 2013-2014 include his return to the Canadian Opera Company for Colline in La bohème and Swallow in Peter Grimes and debuts with Nashville Opera as Basilio in Il barbiere di Siviglia and Hobart Baroque in Australia as Zoroastro in Handel’s Orlando.

 For the 2011-12 season, Mr. Corbeil delved into the realm of musical theatre, performing Lurch with the first national tour of The Addams Family Musical.
 In the 2010-11 season, he was seen as Leporello in Don Giovanni with Florida Grand Opera, Colline in La bohème with Eugene Opera, and the English Clerk in Death in Venice with the Canadian Opera Company, as well as performing in Beethoven’s Missa solemnis with the La Jolla Symphony and Chorus.
 In recent years, Tom sang Basilio in Le nozze di Figaro with Florida Grand Opera, Faraone in Mosè in Egitto with Chicago Opera Theater, and Leporello in the Fort Worth Opera production of Don Giovanni.
 Previously, he made his New York debut with Gotham Chamber Opera singing the role of Enrico in Haydn’s L’isola disabitata, a performance for which he was praised for his “robust, manly bass-baritone and physical prowess.”
 He also received plaudits for his interpretation of Colline in La bohème with both Opera Omaha and Sacramento Opera.
 The summer of 2009 saw a return to the Santa Fe Opera for Mr. Corbeil, where he performed as the Marquis in La traviata and the Oracle and Infernal God in Gluck’s Alceste.